genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/01_training-content-day1.md

 <!-- ADD THIS DO DAY 5 AS AN EXERCISE

 ### Overriding default configurations
-You can override the standard definitions using the site-specific folder located at ..\alpha\server\jvm\alpha-site-specific\src\main\resources\cfg\
+You can override the standard definitions using the site-specific folder located at **..\alpha\server\jvm\alpha-site-specific\src\main\resources\cfg\**

-Once deployed into the server, the files from that folder get installed in the runtime folder under a sub-folder called 'site-specific'.
+Once deployed to the server, the files from that folder are installed in the runtime folder under a sub-folder called **site-specific**.
 This is an area of the run directory, i.e. the Platform installation directory, where you can override the standard definitions found elsewhere in the application.
 You supply the standard definition name and your own definition.
 Your application will then only use your definition.

 This is useful where you have used standard modules such as Auth, FIX or even the Genesis distribution itself; you should never change these modules.
 Any files or definitions that are listed in the site-specific area automatically take their places.
-In our case, the genesis-system-definition.kts must be edited to use postgres database engine instead of the default one (FDB) as follows:
+In our case, the **genesis-system-definition.kts** must be edited to use postgres database engine instead of the default one (FDB) as follows:

 ```kotlin
 ...